Discover legend, myth and folklore of the Bodhi tree in India and its use in Indian culture.

 - Tree of the serpent king Muchalinda respectively.

 A Bodhi Tree planted in Sri Lanka in B.C.
-228 is still alive and the seedlings are planted in many temples.
+228 is still alive and the seedlings are planted in many Buddhist temples around earth.

 Bodhi Tree- Use

 All parts of the Bodhi Tree have been used as a medicine for their cooling and healing properties, as part of the Ayurvedic healing system.
 They have been used to treat various diseases of the skin and blood, digestive, reproductive, respiratory and other body systems.

 Some known medicinal uses reported in the literature are:

 * Leaves – to relieve diarrhea and dysentery

 *Fruit – to treat asthma, digestive problems and as an antidote against venom and other poisons